-- (a) Disbarment or actual suspension is the presumed sanction when a lawyer engages in the unauthorized practice of law or unlawfully holds himself or herself out as entitled to practice law while he or she is on actual suspension for disciplinary reasons in the jurisdiction where the lawyer practices or holds himself or herself out as entitled to practice law or is on involuntary inactive enrollment under Business and Professions Code section 6007 or other law in the relevant jurisdiction.
-The degree of sanction depends on whether the lawyer knew he or she was not entitled to practice law. - (b) Suspension or reproval is the presumed sanction when a lawyer engages in the unauthorized practice of law or unlawfully holds himself or herself out as entitled to practice law while he or she is not licensed to practice law in that jurisdiction, is on voluntary inactive status, or on suspension for non-disciplinary reasons (e.g., non-payment of fees or non-compliance with legal education requirements) in the jurisdiction where the lawyer practices or holds himself or herself out as entitled to practice law.
-The degree of sanction depends on whether the lawyer knew he or she was not entitled to practice law. - Eff.
-January 1, 1986.
-Revised: January 1, 2014; Renumbered & Revised July 1, 2015.
+- (a) License revocation or actual suspension is the presumed sanction when a licensed paraprofessional engages in the practice of law beyond the scope permitted by the licensed paraprofessional's license, and the paraprofessional knew or should have known that he or she was practicing beyond the scope permitted by his or her license. - (b) License revocation or actual suspension is the presumed sanction when a licensed paraprofessional engages in the unauthorized practice of law or unlawfully holds himself or herself out as entitled to practice law while he or she is on actual suspension for disciplinary reasons in the jurisdiction where the licensed paraprofessional practices or holds himself or herself out as entitled to practice law [or is on involuntary inactive enrollment under Business and Professions Code section 6007 or other law in the relevant jurisdiction.]
+The degree of sanction depends on whether the licensed paraprofessional knew he or she was not entitled to practice law. - (c) Suspension or reproval is the presumed sanction when a licensed paraprofessional engages in the unauthorized practice of law or unlawfully holds himself or herself out as entitled to practice law while he or she is not licensed to practice law in that jurisdiction, is on voluntary inactive status, or on suspension for non-disciplinary reasons (including, but not limited to non-payment of fees or non-compliance with legal education requirements) in the jurisdiction where the licensed paraprofessional practices or holds himself or herself out as entitled to practice law.
+The degree of sanction depends on whether the licensed paraprofessional knew he or she was not entitled to practice law.

-2.11 MORAL TURPITUDE, DISHONESTY, FRAUD, CORRUPTION, OR CONCEALMENT
+2.11 DISHONESTY, FRAUD, CORRUPTION, OR CONCEALMENT

-Disbarment or actual suspension is the presumed sanction for an act of moral turpitude, dishonesty, fraud, corruption, intentional or grossly negligent misrepresentation, or concealment of a material fact.
+License revocation or actual suspension is the presumed sanction for an act of dishonesty, fraud, corruption, intentional or grossly negligent misrepresentation, or concealment of a material fact.
 The degree of sanction depends on the magnitude of the misconduct; the extent to which the misconduct harmed or misled the victim, which may include the adjudicator; the impact on the administration of justice, if any; and the extent to which the misconduct related to the practice of law.